About the degree programme

 • zoology

-Exceptional candidates may also have the opportunity to study a one-year research MSc or an intercalated three-year PhD.
+Exceptional candidates may have the opportunity to study a one-year research MSc or an intercalated three-year PhD.

-After Year 3 of the BVM&S (or if you already hold a BSc), you can enrol on one of our prestigious, taught MSc programmes in:
+After Year 3 of the BVM&S (or if you already hold a BSc), you can enrol on one of our taught MSc programmes in:

 • The Animal Body 1 and 2